rehierl/node-tree-outliner/about-basics.md

   ... x N x N x N x N x L
 ```

+It depends on the current context how one needs to look at it.

-* `... x N x N x ...` represents an infinite set of paths that share some common
+* `...xNxNx...` can be seen to represent an infinite set of paths that all
-  prefix, but (beginning with some node) branch off into different suffixes.
+  share some common prefix (same ancestors), but (beginning with some node)
-* `R x N x ... x N x L` represents all the paths of a rooted node tree.
+  branch off into different suffixes (different descendants).
+* `Rx...xL` can also be seen to represent a single path.

 <!-- ======================================================================= -->
 ## Section (1)